 This time, the same photograph is overexposed by roughly 2 stops.
 Notice how the histogram is now completely bunched up towards the right hand side of the graph as a result.
 There are a lot of blown highlights in this photograph.
 Some parts of the buildings to the left and areas of the sky contain no detail whatsoever.

 This version of the photograph has the correct exposure for the scene in question.
 The histogram displays a good spread of tones from the shadows on the left through the mid-tones to the highlights on the right.
 This time, there is plenty of detail visible in all parts of the buildings and sky.

 How to use the highlights warning tool to avoid blown highlights.

 There is also another tool available on all digital cameras that will help you avoid too many blown highlights.
 This is called the “highlights warning tool”.
 R.T.F.M. to learn how to activate it.

 This is a feature that makes the blown out areas of your photograph flash in black on your back screen.
 This is a particularly useful tool as blown highlights are quite difficult to recover in post-processing.
 I keep this tool turned on all the time.

-In my next tutorial, we take a look at the aperture setting and how it affects the looks of your photograph.
+In my next tutorial, we take a look at the aperture setting and how it affects depth of field in your photograph.